Quantum random power method for ground state computation: Complexity of constructing gradient estimator

-Secondly, implementing the QSVT for estimating $\bra{\bm i}p_\ell(H)\ket{\bm j}$ requires $\mathcal{O}(\ell)$ applications of one- and two- qubit gates together with $\ell$ applications of the block encoding of $H$ and its inverse, assuming a block encoding of $H$ \cite[Theorem 31]{GSLW19}.
-In our applications as shown in \cref{sec: numercial result}, we considered typical physical quantum models whose Hamiltonians are written as a linear combination of Paulis.
+\cref{alg: algorithm1} using the QSVT \cite{GSLW19} (or the QETU \cite{dong2021efficient}) requires $\mathcal{O}(\frac{1}{\sqrt{\Delta}})$ applications of the block encoding of $H$ and its inverse (or the Hamiltonian simulation), since the degree of Chebyshev filtering polynomial scales as $\mathcal{O}(\frac{1}{\sqrt{\Delta}})$.
+In our numerical simulations in \cref{sec: numercial result}, we considered typical physical quantum models whose Hamiltonians are expressed as a linear combination of Pauli strings.
 In this case, the required circuit complexity for constructing a block encoding of $H$ scales polylogarithmically with system size \cite[Theorem 7]{zhang2024circuit}.
-Therefore, the overall circuit complexity for computing $ \bra{\bm i}p_\ell(H)\ket{\bm j}$ using QSVT is $\mathcal{O}(\ell \text{poly}(\log N))$, as QSVT requires $\ell$ applications of the block encoding of $H$ and its inverse.
+Therefore, the overall circuit complexity for computing $ \bra{\bm i}p(H)\ket{\bm j}$ using QSVT is $\mathcal{O}(\frac{1}{\sqrt{\Delta}} \text{poly}(n))$.
+It is the same for the case of QETU since the trotter formula for each query of Hamiltonian simulation in the $\mathcal{O}(\frac{1}{\sqrt{\Delta}})$ query depth requires $\mathcal{O}(\text{poly}(n))$ gate complexity.

-From either of the two approaches, we estimate a fixed number of matrix elements of the form $ \bra{\bm i}p_\ell(H)\ket{\bm j}$, and construct the $m_c$-sparse gradient estimator, $\bm g_t$, at each iteration in \cref{alg: algorithm1}.
-Thus, the per-iteration classical computational cost for updating the iteration is independent of system size as scaling as $\mathcal{O}(1)$.
+From either of the two approaches, we estimate a fixed number of matrix elements of the form $ \bra{\bm i}p(H)\ket{\bm j}$, and construct the $m_c$-sparse gradient estimator, $\bm g_t$, at each iteration in \cref{alg: algorithm1}.
+Thus, the per-iteration classical time and memory cost for updating the iteration are independent of system size as scaling as $\mathcal{O}(1)$.